top of page

 ARTIST RESIDENCY + EXHIBITION

 LiTE-HAUS hosts a monthly intensive artist residency program inviting artists from all over the world to work in the project space and exhibit in the galerie.
+Our June residency program in includes an artist from Japan, and two from the USA.
+Berlin-based artists join the artists for the exhibition at the end of the residency.

 RESIDENCY: June 4 - 25, 2026 (04.06 - 25.06.26)